tophatsilk/tophat-silk/docs/developerManual/Datatypes.md

 ```
 **Figure 1**  FromState type in Form.purs.

 The 'rawValue' of the state is a String.
 This data type was probably chosen based on the JSON data representation of raw data in the project.
 If you are not familiar with the JSON data representation, you may read about it in our introductory manual for web programming with purescript: https://github.com/tophatsilk/Purescript-HTML-tutorial/Chapter4.md, in which we also discuss the standard purescript Argonaut module for JSON that is used in this project.
+Json encoding and decoding is discussed in much greater detail further on below.

 The parser-based validation (represented by the isValid and validate types) is based on the validation principle for formlets (See: https://github.com/fpco/halogen-form).